andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 ## Additions to ReceiptValidator

-The `ReceiptValidator` struct that&#8217;s been growing to accommodate each of the steps now looks like this (additions highlighted):
+The `ReceiptValidator` struct that's been growing to accommodate each of the steps now looks like this (additions highlighted):

 <pre class="lang:swift decode:true mark:4,12-13" title="ReceiptValidator" >struct ReceiptValidator {
     let receiptLoader = ReceiptLoader()